Rethinking Radiology Report Generation via Causal Inspired Counterfactual Augmentation: Experiments

-\subsubsection{Visualization}
+Training on biased datasets will force deep learning models to fit the biased distribution for lower objective loss.
+Therefore, when modifying the biased distribution, it is unquestionable that RRG models will show a performance decline on the original datasets.
+This decline does not, however, imply that the intervention methods are insufficient or ineffective for the objective or goal.
+In contrast, if RRG models have learned to equip themselves with causal recognition abilities about diseases, their learned parameters should have better generalization abilities.

+In order to comprehensively study the generalization ability of P-CSS and Cube in mining causal disease information, we directly test the Vanilla Transformer and parameters trained on MIMIC without fine-tuning on IU X-Ray dataset.
+It is worth noting that due to the fact that the report formats of IU X-Ray dataset and MIMIC-CXR dataset are different, thus it is of little value to exam the NLG metrics.
+The results of CE metrics are shown in Tab.~\ref{table:generalization}.
+It can be found that the baseline model that uses our P-CSS or Cube outperforms the baseline model trained on the original dataset.
+Additionally, applying the ensemble of P-CSS and Cube achieves the best performance among the contrasts, which is different from the testing performance on MIMIC-CXR dataset.
+Compared to the previous works, our model-agnostic P-CSS and Cube somewhat mitigate the bias in the data, making them plug-and-play tools for future research.

+\subsection{Visualization}

 We also visualize the report generated by the baseline Vanilla model and its combinations with our method, where the results are shown in Fig. \ref{fig:vis1}.
-First, from the comparison of colored sentences with serial numbers, it is obvious that models applied our method could effectively identify more disease information and generate more accurate reports.
-Additionally, compared the red colored sentences with '$\times$', the baseline models generate more sentences that are not correctly reflecting to the information in radiographs.
-Besides, the underlined sentences contains information that not appeared in the radiographs, which means that the ground truth reports includes some amounts of spurious and confusing information that could not be found in the corresponding radiographs, which will hurt the model performances.
-For example, as shown in Fig. \ref{fig:vis1} the baseline models also generate those meaningless sentences.
-Fortunately, models applied with our method show much less underlined sentences.
-We assume that this performance improvement could give the credit to that our method help the models to focus on the critical visual features and reduce the dependence between sentences, instead of generating report relying on the co-occurrence of diseases.
+First, from the comparison of colored sentences with serial numbers, it is obvious that models applying our method could effectively identify more disease information and generate more accurate reports.
+Additionally, compared to the underlined sentences that describe the disease progression between multiple examinations, the baseline models generate more disease progression sentences that can not be identified based on a single radiograph.
+This phenomenon means that the ground truth reports include some amounts of spurious and confusing information that could not be found in the corresponding radiographs, hurting the models' performance.
+Fortunately, models applied with our P-CSS and Cube show much fewer underlined sentences.
+We assume that this performance improvement could give credit to the fact that our method helps the models focus on the critical visual features and reduce the dependence between sentences, instead of generating reports based on the co-occurrence of diseases.
+Besides, it can be seen from Fig. \ref{fig:vis1} that the models applying our P-CSS and Cube generate more comprehensive descriptions compared to the ground-truth report and the baseline results.
+For example, $w/P-CSS$ and $w/ P-CSS \& Cube$ describe the information of acute and mediastinal counters.